tgoncuoglu/bisinfo/README.md

 Some of the things that may happen in the future:
 * A graphical display to show BiS equipment set with color coded status.
 * More information about current player spec, such as stat priority.
+* Put some indicator of in-game character frame for bis info.

 --